Engaging with Fashion: Perspectives on Communication, Education and Business. Series: At the Interface / Probing the Boundaries, Volume: 112

 Natalie is keen to take on consultancy projects, she was appointed Academic Research Consultant for the Arts Council England (ACE) funded project entitled ‘The Cinderella Syndrome: Displaying shoes in museums’ with Northampton Museums and Art Gallery.
 Natalie contributed to a multi-disciplinary project which addressed the problems with displaying shoes in museums and retail from a practical and theoretical angle.
 The study discussed socio-psychological effects of boundary, social perceptions and cultural associations and the effect this has on consumers when they interpret physical display, be this in museum or retail environments The Cinderella Syndrome.

-In addition to academic pursuits Natalie has vast experience working in the fashion industry with collaboration and consultations for well-known fashion brands such as TJX Europe (TK Maxx), All Saints and Spartoo.
-Natalie has worked as a columnist with Style etc. Magazine and Things & Ink Magazine and features writer for various publications such as The Conversation, The Independent, Love/Hate Zine, she has also been a keen fashion blogger.
+In addition to academic pursuits Natalie has vast experience working in the fashion industry with collaboration and consultations for well-known fashion brands such as TJX Europe (TK Maxx), All Saints, Vivienne Westwood and Spartoo.
+Natalie has worked as a columnist with Style etc. Magazine and Things & Ink Magazine and features writer for various publications such as The Conversation, The Independent, Love/Hate Zine, She is Fierce magazine.
+Natalie has also been a keen fashion blogger for award winning Fashion Pearls of Wisdom blog.